What Happens to Leftover Campaign Funds When a Candidate Drops Out?

 After nearly one year of campaigning for the Democratic presidential nomination, Kamala Harris has officially bowed out of the 2020 election.
 She's not the only would-be president to call it quits so far.
 So what happens to all the leftover campaign funds when a candidate drops out?

 One thing's for sure: Upset candidates can't console themselves by putting the dough toward a new yacht and sailing off to recuperate.
 The Federal Election Commission has strict rules about what federal candidates can and can't do with leftover campaign money, and the biggest directive is that they can't pocket it for personal use.

 Here's what a campaign committee is allowed to do with any lingering cash: it can donate the funds to charities or political parties; it can contribute $2000 per election to other candidates; and it can save the money in case the candidate chooses to run again.
-However, those regulations don't apply to the relatively new super PACs (Political Action Committees); this is only the second election where they have played a role, and there are currently no rules to stipulate what happens to that money beyond that it cannot go to fund another federal candidate.
+However, those regulations don't apply to the relatively new super PACs (Political Action Committees); this is only the third election where they have played a role, and there are currently no rules to stipulate what happens to that money beyond that it cannot go to fund another federal candidate.
 Much of that money tends to be returned to its original donors, used to wrap up the failed campaign, or donated to back a state-level candidate.
 The goal, however, is always to spend all of that money.

 Running a campaign is an expensive proposition—Barack Obama spent nearly $750 million on his 2008 White House bid, and in 2012 he spent $985 million on reelection while challenger Mitt Romney spent $992 million—and insufficient cash is often a reason campaigns go belly up.